Rationale

 The submission will have two parts and both are evaluated as part of your overall grade:

-Please see Resources for the templates and information about how to create and render the QMD file.
+Please also see Resources for the templates and information about how to create and render the QMD file.